SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/add-product.md

 1. To search in a specific price list, you can select it in the list next to the **Product search** field.

 1. Start typing the name of the product or product code in the **Product search** field.
-The hitlist is updated automatically.
+The hit list is updated automatically.
 You can search on all or parts of both the product name and product code.

     > [!TIP]
     > If advanced searching is supported, you can click the search button ![icon][img1] in the **Product search** field for search for and [add several products simultaneously](#add-multiple).